Authored by Natasha Amar

 7 Things To Know Before Travelling by Overnight Train in Vietnam

 Featured image: Freddie Ablazed (CC BY 2.0) via Flickr

 Book in Advance

-Just as you would book your Vietnam online visa before you arrive, it’s advisable to book your train tickets in advance via a travel agent especially if you’re planning to travel during peak tourist times or public holidays or have fixed travel dates.
+It’s advisable to book your train tickets in advance via a travel agent especially if you’re planning to travel during peak tourist times or public holidays or have fixed travel dates.

 This can easily be done by emailing well known operators and paying online through secure systems.
 Typically, you receive a voucher by email which needs to be exchanged for an actual ticket at the operator’s counter at the train station before you board the train.

 Once you’re in the country, you’ll notice that the locals in general have a small frame.
 Vietnamese sizes in local stores are much smaller than standard sizes.
 Their trains are small too.